-It’s very rare that I ask Hubby Dear to run into the grocery store to pick up anything I need.
+It’s very rare that I ask Hubby Dear to run into the grocery store to pick up anything I need, but I had to when I thought of making this Jeera Rice.
 When it does happen, however, it’s never without strict and detailed instructions of what I want, where he can find it, and how to pick the best one.
 Even then, he has never entered a store without giving me at least one call to have me remind him of all that I said a few minutes ago.
 It’s hard to believe then that he still comes home with something wrong in some way.

 A couple of weeks ago, while I was frantically trying to get a huge Indian menu together for a dinner party, I realized that I was suddenly out of ginger.
 Luckily for us, we live a stone’s throw away from a 24/7 grocery store that caters to your every whim and fancy.
 I rushed Hubby Dear out the door with strict instructions to buy me some just enough to last the coming week.
 To my horror, he came back a few minutes later with what seemed like enough ginger to last me the entire month.
 And then some.

 It’s Hubby Dear’s birthday in a couple of weeks and we’re having family over for a lavish dinner.
 So while I go and test out recipes that could use a heavy hand of ginger, I’m leaving you today with a recipe of Jeera Rice – a restaurant favourite of the man himself.
 It’s ridiculously simple and not to mention delicious.
 Serve it alongside any curry of your choice, or even some Raita if you’re pressed for time.
 Whatever you do, do say a silent prayer for all the ajwain that I bid farewell to – for somewhere out there there’s a recipe that’s calling its name.

 - 1 cinnamon stick

 - 1 tbsp cumin seeds

 - 1 medium onion thinly sliced

 - 3 cups cooked Basmati rice cooled to room temperature